Capitalisk/capitalisk-website/docs/launch-custom-blockchain.md

 ## Overview

 This guide will show you how to setup the first node of your new custom blockchain and then show you how to get additional nodes to join it.
+If you run into any issues, feel free to reach out to people from the Capitalisk or Leasehold communities for assistance.

 A Capitalisk node runs on an decentralized engine called [LDEM](https://github.com/Capitalisk/ldem) - It allows a single node to efficiently participate in multiple blockchains.
 With LDEM, it's possible to launch a new/custom blockchain using an existing [Lisk custom module](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0005.md) as the source (no coding necessary).